max-elixir/MovieManager/README.md

 # MovieManager
-Movie Manager is a web and/or android-based application that assists movie theater staff in maintaining and building a movie schedule.
-Group project for a Database Systems class.
+Movie Manager is a PL/SQL package that assist movie theater staff to maintain and create a movie schedule.

+To work with the movie_manager package, run the migration.sql script followed by mm.sql script.
+Next re-load the data by running sqlldr.bash in the init directory.